raissagd/JavaScript30/README.md

 ### Day four: Array Cardio day 1

-Learned a bunch of array methods!
+Practiced and learned a bunch of array methods!
 Like sort and reduce.

+### Day five: Flex Panel Gallery

+Reviewed some CSS' flex properties and classList.toggle, applied when you click on an expandable panel.